corda/corda/docs/source/azure-vm.rst

 Define the version of Corda you want on your nodes and the type of notary.

 * **Corda version (as seen in Maven Central)**: Type the version of Corda you want your nodes to use.
 The version value must exactly match the directory name in `Maven Central <http://repo1.maven.org/maven2/net/corda/corda/>`_, for example 0.11.0
-* **Notary type**: Select either 'Non Validating" (notary only checks whether a state has been previously used and marked as historic.
-Faster processing) or 'Validating' (notary performs transaction verification by seeing input and output states.
+* **Notary type**: Select either 'Non Validating' (notary only checks whether a state has been previously used and marked as historic.
+Faster processing) or 'Validating' (notary performs transaction verification by seeing input and output states, attachments and other transaction information.
 Slower processing).
 More information on notaries can be found `here <https://vimeo.com/album/4555732/video/214138458>`_

 .. image:: resources/azure_multi_node_step3.png
   :width: 300px